![]() |

-The New X-Factor
+The New X-Factor64-bit architecture

 No longer restricted to the 4GB limit of 32-bit applications, Final Cut Pro uses all the RAM in your system to handle larger frame sizes and keep more frames in memory.
 You can now create more extensive projects and work with deeper, more interesting multilayered effects.